spikeyamk/teplotna_komora/README.md

 ### Banned language features

 - `goto` keyword
-- Function pointers use lambda expressions preferably, unless a C API requires using them.
+- Function pointers use, C++ lambda expressions instead, unless some C API requires using them.
-- C-style raw pointers, use C++ references instead unless some C API requires using them.
+- C-style raw pointers, use C++ references instead, unless some C API requires using them.
 - Comma-separated initialization for example:
 ```
     int32_t x = 0, y = 1;
 ```
-- empty uninitialized non-`const` variable definitions.
+- Empty uninitialized non-`const` variable definitions.
 - C++ exceptions
 - Operator overloading
 - `using namespace` in global scope (allowed for local scope).
 - Heap allocations (meaning avoid using `std::string`, `std::vector`, `new` and `delete` keyword, `calloc`, `malloc` and `free` functions etc.) instead allocate on the stack and use RAII to release memory resources.
-- Raw C-style square bracket arrays, use `std::array` instead.
+- C-style raw square bracket arrays, use `std::array` instead.
 When interfacing with C APIs using pointers use `T* std::array<T, U>::data()` to extract the raw pointer from the `std::array` `class` for example.
-- Raw C-style `const char*` strings use `std::string_view` instead.
+- C-style raw `const char*` strings use `std::string_view` instead.
 - C-style `union` objects, use `std::variant` instead.
 - Anonymous C-style enumerations using the `enum` keyword, please use `enum class` instead.
-Use `static_cast<T>` when conversion is needed.
+- C-style type casting, use C++ `reinterpret_cast<T>` or much more preferably `static_cast<T>` equivalent when type conversion is needed.
+- `const_cast<T>` change the type specifier for the variable to be non-`const` instead
 - `typedef` keyword for creating user defined type name aliases instead use C++ `using` keyword equivalent
 - `typedef` keyword in place of user defined type declarations